....There is something organic, wholesome, and old fashion about baking a squash

 1 tsp pepper

-Place the squash into the oven on a baking pan or baking sheet.
+Place the acorn squash on a baking pan or sheet.

-Bake for 15-20 mins to soften the squash.
+Bake it in the preheated oven for 15-20 minutes to soften the squash slightly.

 Remove the squash and baking pan from the oven.